 Of course, it also comes with a premium version that further extends its functionalities and gives you access to tons of pro templates that you can use to speed up your project.

-It heavily relies on page builders for design and customization, so it only makes sense that it offers 40+ free website templates that you can use.
-This probably has the most number of free templates of any themes.
+It relies heavily on page builders for design and customization, so it only makes sense that it offers 40+ free website templates that you can use.
+This probably has the most number of free templates of any theme.

-Like GeneratePress, its premium version will let you activate its premium modules.
+Like GeneratePress, its premium version will let you activate a bunch of premium modules.

-Another one of the advantages of Astra over GeneratePress is that it comes with free plugins that can extend its features.
-This, coupled with over three dozen free site templates, overthrows GeneratePress in the free version department.
+Another advantage of Astra over GeneratePress is that it comes with free plugins that can extend its features.
+This, coupled with over three dozen free site templates, overthrows GeneratePress in the free version department. if you want to see our full Astra review, you can go here.

 The performance, feature set, support and pricing of GeneratePress is really good.
 Everything about it is nothing but positive.